-SmartSummary tells you the total amount you, or others on your behalf, have spent on your Part D prescription drugs and the total amount we have paid for each of your Part D prescription drugs during the month.
+SmartSummary tells you the total amount you, others on your behalf, and we have spent on your Part D prescription drugs and the total amount we have paid for each of your Part D prescription drugs during each month the Part D benefit is used.
 The SmartSummary provides more information about the drugs you take, such as increases in price and other drugs with lower cost-sharing that may be available.
 You should consult with your prescriber about these lower cost options.
 Chapter 6 (What you pay for your Part D prescription drugs) gives more information about SmartSummary and how it can help you keep track of your drug coverage.

-SmartSummary is also available upon request.
+The SmartSummary is also available upon request.
 To get a copy, please contact Customer Care.
 (Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.)

-SECTION 4 Your monthly premium for Humana Medicare Employer PPO
+SECTION 4 Your monthly premium for Humana Group Medicare Advantage PPO Plan